 4. Don’t Eat a Huge Meal Beforehand

-Like salt and caffeine, a large greasy meal will not look good in your urine, either.
+Like salt and caffeine, a sizeable greasy meal will not look good in your urine.
 It will spike your sugar levels and raise alarm bells concerning diabetes.
 Try to eat a smaller, lighter meal before the physical exam.

 5. Stay Calm